maximilianh/ucscBeacon/README.md

 The beacon can optionally slow down requests, if too many come in from the same IP address.
 This is meant to prevent whole-genome queries for all alleles.
-You have to run a bottleneck server for this, the tool is called "bottleneck" and can be downloaded as a binary from http://hgdownload.cse.ucsc.edu/admin/exe/ or in source from http://genome.ucsc.edu/admin/git.html.
+You have to run a bottleneck server for this, the tool is called "bottleneck".
+You can find a copy in the utils/ directory, download it as a binary from http://hgdownload.cse.ucsc.edu/admin/exe/ or in source from http://genome.ucsc.edu/admin/git.html.
 Run it as "bottleneck start", the program will stay as a daemon in the background.